Your feedback is vital to us as we continue to increase the quality of our services.

 Tel: 0121 371 6798

-Kelly joined the Inherited Metabolic Disorders Team in May 2018 as Medical Secretary/PA to the team and has a background in child and adolescent psychiatry and respiratory.
+Lindsey joined the Inherited Metabolic Disorders Team in August 2021 as Medical Secretary/PA to the team and has a background in Respiratory and Endocrinology.

-If you wish to contact the Consultants please do so via Kelly.
+If you wish to contact the Consultants, please do so via Lindsey.
 If you have an emergency and require our out of hours service please contact our switchboard on 0121 371 2000 and ask to be put through to the Inherited Metabolic Disorders Consultant on-call.

 Shaun Bolton, Research Coordinator and Quality Assurance Officer